 Social Acceptance Of Google Glass

-Malls, bars and theaters have already been saying they won’t allow people wearing Google glasses.
+Malls, bars, and theaters have already been saying they won’t allow people to wear Google glasses.
 If they want to come in, they have to remove the glasses and keep them with the security until leaving.
 Some associations have said if found recording (meaning if the red light on the glass is blinking for just any reason) they will be escorted out of the place.

 Forget malls and similar places, how comfortable would you be when talking face to face with a person wearing Google glasses?
 Some experts have said that if the wearer is recording, a small red light outside the glass would be blinking and that the person would have to ask the glass to take a photo verbally.
 I have not yet tested a Google glass physically and personally.
 But I doubt there won’t be anything that would reduce its capabilities only to normal people – that is, if a person cannot speak, she or he won’t be able to record or take a snap because of the lack of verbal signal.
 I doubt there won’t be apps that would bypass the need for voice commands and would instead, use something else to trigger audio/video recording.
 We already have spy glasses and Google glasses should prove even better at recording without the other person knowing!